What Is TPR in Foster Care? Termination of Parental Rights Explained

 Neglect and chronic abuse.
 Willful failure to provide food, shelter, medical care, or education; or a documented pattern of physical, sexual, or emotional abuse.
 A single severe incident may also qualify in cases of torture, serious bodily harm, or criminal sexual abuse.

 Failure to complete case plan services.
 This is often called "failure to remedy the conditions of removal."
-If the birth parents are required by the court to complete drug treatment, parenting classes, domestic violence counseling, or other services, and they fail to engage or complete these requirements, this becomes grounds for TPR.
-It is one of the most common bases for termination in substance-abuse-related removals.
+If the birth parents are required by the court to complete drug treatment, parenting classes, domestic violence counseling, or other services, and they fail to engage or complete these requirements, that may support a state-law ground for TPR.
+It is one of the common issues considered in substance-abuse-related removals.

 Failure to support.
 Twelve months of failure to provide financial support when the parent had the ability to do so — as codified in Georgia's statutes, for example.